 Ash Trees and the Emerald Ash Borer

-Potentially one of the most destructive alien pests ever introduced in the United States, Emerald Ash Borer (EAB) represents a threat to Libertyville's urban forest.
+Potentially one of the most destructive alien pests ever introduced in the United States.
 First discovered in southeastern Michigan in 2002, EAB has rapidly spread across the Midwest, killing millions of ash trees.
 The first infestations in Illinois were discovered in rural Kane County in 2006 and moved across Chicagoland afterward.
 The Village’s first confirmed infestations were found on Mayfair Drive in summer 2010.

 EAB could eventually spread throughout the entire Village and kill ash trees that are not treated or removed.
 This is particularly troubling due to the large number of ash trees on both public and private property.
 The Village is currently implementing a management plan to respond to this threat and would like to encourage residents to assist.
 This website has been compiled to help you better understand what EAB is, to help you consider your options in addressing it on your property and to update you on the Village’s actions and responses to this threat.
 EAB is a wood-boring beetle from Asia that feeds on ash trees.
 Adult beetles are metallic green and about ½ inch long.
 Once introduced into an area, the adult beetles lay eggs in ash trees.
 The larvae bore into the tree and literally strangle it by damaging the tree’s vascular system, or the main circulatory system of the tree.
 Within two to three years, the tree dies and becomes brittle.
 If the tree is not removed at this point, it could become a public safety hazard.